 Late consequences are expressed:

-• The formation of ligature fistulas is an inflammatory process around the seams;
+• The formation of ligature fistulas is an inflammatory process around the sutures;

 • Keloid scar is a scar after surgery.
 Rather, it plays an aesthetic role.
-The scar is absolutely safe for health.
+Tripe is absolutely safe for health.

 Postoperative complications include the following factors:

 • Pain syndrome after surgery.
-The process of discharge may be accompanied by headaches, dizziness, intense thirst and general weakness;
+The process of discharge may be accompanied by headaches, dizziness, strong thirst and general weakness;

-• During the operation, the woman in labor loses 4 times more blood than during natural childbirth;
+• During surgery, a woman in labor loses 4 times more blood than during natural childbirth;

 • Adhesions may form in internal organs;

-• Upon contact with air, there is a risk of developing endometritis - inflammation of the uterine cavity;
+• When exposed to air, there is a risk of developing endometritis - inflammation of the uterine cavity;

-• Hematomas may form on the seams or purulent processes may develop;
+• Hematomas may form at the sutures or purulent processes may develop;

-• Rarely, but there may be cases of seam divergence;
+• Rarely, but cases of seam divergence may occur;

-• Impossibility of caring for a child for several days.
+• Inability to care for a child for several days.

 The consequences for the child are also significant.

-In the process of natural childbirth, the baby's body must be rebuilt to new form life.
-In this regard, at the beginning of the birth process in his body, the concentration of the hormone catecholamine sharply increases.
-It is needed in order to throw fluid out of the lungs and start respiratory system baby as soon as he "comes out".
-During the operation, the baby's body will not have time to collect the required amount of hormones.
-The lungs are not ready to breathe, and the heart bears significant stress.
+During natural childbirth, the baby’s body must adapt to new uniform life.
+In this regard, at the beginning of the birth process in his body the concentration of the hormone catecholamine sharply increases.
+It is necessary to throw out fluid from the lungs and start respiratory system baby as soon as he “comes into the world”.
+During the operation, the baby’s body will not have time to accumulate the required amount of hormones.
+The lungs are not ready to breathe, and the heart suffers significant stress.
 This can cause degenerative phenomena in the heart.

-In addition, before the baby enters a period of hibernation, in which all physiological processes slow down.
-This phenomenon is a preparation for the transition to a new environment...
-Surgical intervention involves a sharp change in the pressure drop.
-This is grossly violating natural process preparation of the baby for life and is fraught with minor hemorrhages in the brain.
-These children often have evidence of minimal brain dysfunction.
+In addition, before the baby enters a period of hibernation, during which all physiological processes slow down.
+This phenomenon is preparation for the transition to a new environment.
+Surgical intervention involves a sharp change in pressure drop.
+This is a gross violation natural process preparing the baby for life and is fraught with minor hemorrhages in the brain.
+These children often show evidence of minimal brain dysfunction.

-It has been noticed that children born by cesarean section have and psychological characteristics...
+It has been noticed that children born by caesarean section have psychological characteristics.
 This can be expressed in apathy of character, increased dependence on the mother and a pronounced desire to manipulate adults.

 Let's summarize:

-With an adequate assessment of the risks of surgery, even women in labor with indications may decide to give birth naturally.
+With an adequate assessment of the risks of surgery, even women in labor with indications can come to the decision to give birth naturally.
 In this case, the doctor can only warn about possible development events.
-However, the task of medicine is to preserve the life of the baby and the mother.
-If natural childbirth is impossible for objective reasons, then one should not persist, thereby endangering two lives.
+However, the task of medicine is to preserve the life of the baby and mother.
+If natural childbirth is impossible for objective reasons, then you should not persist, thereby endangering two lives.

-Pregnancy planning, healthy image life, and sufficient physical activity and a positive attitude towards childbirth helps to minimize the risks of complications and, possibly, help to avoid surgery and give new life in a natural way.
+Pregnancy planning, healthy image life, and sufficient physical activity and a positive attitude towards childbirth help to minimize the risks of complications and may help avoid surgery and give new life naturally.

-Read some feedback from women who have had CS:
+Read some reviews from women who have undergone CS surgery:

 In contact with